-Q: If you could travel in the past, which one of the great writers would you like to meet and why?
+Q: If you could travel back in time, which of the great writers would you like to meet and why?

-A: George Eliot.
-To greet her on her 200th birthday on 22 November 2019.
-I admire her courage, compassion, understanding and love, her ability to risk failure – every book is an experiment –, her spirit surviving ill health, rejection, bereavement, sadness.
-Her incomparable writing.
+A: George Eliot: to greet her on her 200th birthday on 22 November 2019.
+I admire her courage, compassion, understanding and love, her ability to risk failure – every book is an experiment – her spirit in surviving ill health, rejection, bereavement and sadness, and her incomparable writing.

-Q: What is the first book you remember reading, or being read to as a child?
+Q: What is the first book you remember reading, or having read to you as a child?

 A: My husband, John.